 I would like to share an anecdote about the younger one here about the time he was five or six.
-He often used to hang around his elder brother and his friends and probably heard them discuss about humans having evolved from apes.
+He often used to hang around his elder brother and his friends and probably heard them discuss humans having evolved from apes.
 His imagination must have run away with him, for he looked decidedly troubled when he came to me.

-‘Amma, if we were all monkeys once, why don’t we remember anything about it?’ he asked in all earnestness.
+‘Amma, if we were all monkeys once, why we don’t remember anything about it?’ he asked in all earnestness.

 It was an effort to control myself, from bursting out laughing.
-I tried to explain the whole thing in a way he could understand, but was not sure he did.
+I tried to explain the whole thing in a way he could understand but was not sure he did.
 Maybe he had a point there, what with scientists discovering DNA memory some years later – we should have been able to remember how we had behaved as monkeys!
-I wonder if he remembers this incident today 🙂
+I wonder if he remembers this incident today.

 Coming back to the post, for all our wishing that we could forget unpleasant memories, can we live without memory?
 Because if we want to forget bad memories, we have to give up the good ones too.
-So when I came across The Giver, a Newbery Honor book for young adults by Lois Lowry, I could not resist it, as it dealt with memory and its significance to human beings.
+So when I came across The Giver, a Newbery Honour book for young adults by Lois Lowry, I could not resist it, as it dealt with memory and its significance to human beings.
 Even though I don’t much like futuristic novels or sci-fi, The Giver had me hooked from the word go.